enthought/mayavi/docs/tvtk/README.txt

 ------------

 A utility module that makes VTK/TVTK easier to use from the Python interpreter.
-The module uses the PyFace `tvtk.scene` module to provide a wxPython widget.  ivtk basically provides this scene along with an optional Python interpreter (via PyCrust) and an optional pipeline browser view.
+The module uses the `tvtk.scene` module to provide a wxPython widget.  ivtk basically provides this scene along with an optional Python interpreter (via PyCrust) and an optional pipeline browser view.